Ultimate Buying Guide: Weight Vest (to up your fintess game)

 Strength progression is everything when it comes to bodyweight training.
 Sometimes it lacks a good progression exercise in the middle of two movements.

 Throw in a weight vest and continue the pull-up.
-Your number will drop at start, keep at it until you can do 15 weighted pull-up (which is a great feat!).
-Chances are, you are able to score your first muscle-up.
+Your number will drop at the start, keep at it until you can do 15 weighted pull-up (which is a great feat!).
+You are very likely to score your first muscle-up by the time.

 Shorter workout time and more efficiency

-For a person who never try weighted vest before, just wearing one and sitting still is already tiring after five minutes.
-Heart pumping faster, breath more rapid, shoulder amd core start to sore.
+For a person who never try a weighted vest before, just wearing one and sitting still is already tiring after five minutes.
+Heart pumping faster, breath more rapid, shoulder and core starts to sore.
 This is the sign the body is triggered to accommodate the higher intensity you’ve put on.

 Quality is everything in fitness.
-And intensity is the key for a quality workout.
-Weight vest is born for leveling up (any) workout intensity and saves you time.
+And intensity is the key to a quality workout.
+Weight vest is born for levelling up (any) workout intensity and saves you time.
 You can burn the same amount of calories while slashing half your workout time.

 Promote better posture

-Additional weight works wonder in exposing the weakness in poor posture, such as:
+Additional weight works wonder in exposing the weakness in poor postures, such as: